Arriva Midlands: Arriva Midlands North Operations

-Derbyshire Operations
+Arriva Midlands East operations

+Derby

-In 1994 Derby City Transport was privatised and sold to British Bus.
+In 1994, Derby City Transport was privatised and sold to British Bus.
 In August 1996 British Bus was purchased by the Cowie Group and the operation rebranded as Arriva Derby.

 Arriva previously had a depot in Burton Upon Trent until August 2016 when the operations passed to Midland Classic.

-Leicestershire Operations
+Leicestershire & Warwickshire

-In September 1981 Midland Red East was formed with 181 buses operating from five depots in Derbyshire, Leicestershire, Lincolnshire and Nottinghamshire as part of the breakup of the Midland Red bus company, and in January 1984 was renamed Midland Fox.
+In September 1981, Midland Red East was formed with 181 buses operating from five depots in Derbyshire, Leicestershire, Lincolnshire and Nottinghamshire as part of the breakup of the Midland Red bus company, and in January 1984 was renamed Midland Fox.
 In 1987 it was privatised in a management buyout.
 Several smaller operators including Loughborough Bus & Coach Company were purchased and in 1989 it was sold to the Drawlane Group.
-In November 1992 it was sold to British Bus which in August 1996 was sold to the Cowie Group and later renamed Arriva Fox County.
+In November 1992, it was sold to British Bus which in August 1996 was sold to the Cowie Group and later renamed Arriva Fox County.

 Arriva Midlands East currently operate from three depots within the Leicestershire area these are Thurmaston, Coalville and Barwell.